pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     });
     ```

-After creating a similar member function for the peering security group, we can now instruct Pulumi to create the resources
+After creating a similar member function for the peering security group, we instruct Pulumi to create the resources
 by running the command `pulumi up`.
-This will show you a preview of changes first and the list of AWS resources it will create:
+This displays a preview of changes first and the list of AWS resources it will create:

     ```bash
     $ pulumi up